open-life-science/open-life-science.github.io/openseeds/cohort-procedures-and-templates/graduation-guide.md

 ## Requirements for Graduation from the Open Seeds Program by OLS:

 1. **Cohort Calls:** Attend cohort calls or watch the recorded videos if attendance is not possible.
-1. **Mentor-Mentee Meetings:** Attend at least five out of the eight scheduled mentor-mentee meetings, unless a valid reason is provided and confirmed by your mentor(s).
+1. **Mentor-Mentee Meetings:** There are a total of 7-8 mentor-mentee calls throughout the programme.
+All participants should schedule and attend mentor-mentee meetings regularly unless a valid reason is provided and confirmed by their mentor(s).
 1. **Mentor Confirmation:** Receive a "yes" from your mentor(s) confirming your active participation and engagement as listed above.
 1. **Vision and Mission Statements:** Create and discuss your Vision and Mission statements with your mentor.
 1. **Open Canvas:** Develop and discuss your Open Canvas with your mentor.